 Having employees paid under various awards and conditions can make correctly paying your employees challenging, especially when overtime is commonly paid.

 We recently assisted a client in analysing and updating their payroll structure with several employees by making use of the annualised salary provisions.
+Sometimes the best way to learn is to follow a great example.
+Read more about their journey with our case study written by Business Advisor Cathy Faulkner.

 Here is a summary of where the client was, and how the new arrangement with the employee was agreed: